 - 1. Nature of policies in this section of the Catalog - a.
-The policies in this section pertain to all programs and to all students enrolled in those programs where the program requirements include a clinical rotation, internship, or externship (CIE).
-In this policy where the term "externship" is used, it is used as the generic term and is intended to cover all three of these types of academic experiences. - 2.
+The policies in this section pertain to all programs and to all students enrolled in those programs where the program requirements include an externship (CIE).
+In this policy where the term "externship" is used, it is used as the generic term. - 2.
 Nature of CIE educational purpose, status of students - a.
 Most programs at this College are intended to prepare students for a specific career or profession.
 Therefore, the externship component of those courses is integral to academic requirements for preparation for the chosen career or profession.
 The externship closely reflects the student's future working responsibilities.
 Therefore, a student is required to demonstrate dependability, punctuality, and accountability, which are essential and measurable professional qualities.
 While at the externship site, the student's status is that of student at the institution.
 The student is not an employee at the site.
-Students receiving education at clinical/externship sites may not be permitted to be paid for their time onsite.
+Students receiving education at an externship sites may not be permitted to be paid for their time onsite. - 3.
+Requirements that must be met prior to release to externship - a.
+The student must complete the required didactic and lab components of their program as specified in the course requirements and syllabus for that program.
+This includes having demonstrated competency in, and having passed, skills tests with grades as specified in the syllabus or course requirements. - b.
+Students must have a CGPA of at least 2.0 in order to be eligible to be assigned to an externship site, be meeting the terms for satisfactory academic progress, and assuming successful completion of the externship, be able to complete the program within the maximum time frame specified by the SAP policy. - c.
+There are a wide range of program and site specific requirements including, in some programs, mandatory vaccinations, immunizations, background checks, and health insurance.
+These requirements are disclosed to the student during the enrollment process and the student is required to sign an acknowledgement of the information disclosure.